 Marina Cay and Scrub Island: Marina Cay is currently closed and no fuel, water or ice is available on the dock.
 The mooring field is available and snorkeling the Diamond reef is still a favorite.
 Scrub Island marina looks in good shape but they are currently closed and so is the Resort and Spa.

-Virgin Gorda: The Baths with its spectacular rock formations and rock pools still remain a favorite attraction and is open to the public.
+Virgin Gorda: The Baths with their spectacular rock formations and rock pools still remain a favorite attraction and are open to the public.
 The Top of the Baths restaurant and bar is open and would make a great lunch stop after your short hike to the top from the beach.

-We have heard that Virgin Gorda Yacht Harbor is not available for dockage, water, power or other services, but we understand that Dive BVI is offering diving excursions from the marina.
-Savannah bay, Long Bay and Mountain Point anchorages offers protection on the leeward side of this beautiful island.
+We have heard that Virgin Gorda Yacht Harbor is not available for dockage, water, power, or other services, but we understand that Dive BVI is offering diving excursions from the marina.
+Savannah bay, Long Bay and Mountain Point anchorages offer protection on the leeward side of this beautiful island.

-Leverick Bay Resort & Marina has come along quickly to reopen the bar, restaurant, Chef’s Pantry supermarket and the spa.
+Leverick Bay Resort & Marina has come along quickly to reopen the bar, restaurant, Chef’s Pantry supermarket, and spa.
 Leverick Bay is the only marina currently open in North Sound.
-The Sandbox, Bitter End Yacht Club, Saba Rock, Yacht Club Costa Smeralda and the Fat Virgin Café are all currently closed.
+The Sandbox, Bitter End Yacht Club, Saba Rock, Yacht Club Costa Smeralda, and the Fat Virgin Café are all currently closed.
 Eustatia Sound is a good alternative to North Sound.
 It has several beautiful anchorages including Deep Bay and in the lee of Eustatia Island.

 Anegada: The small population of local residents are working quickly to repair damage done here and they are eagerly awaiting visitors, especially for the annual Anegada Lobster Festival at the end of November.
 Most bars are open for lunch, dinner and drinks and visitors are encouraged to stay 2 days to explore the miles of empty soft sandy beaches.